Infant Toddler Gateways

 Second Semester Details

-EDU 271 Child, Family and Community Details 3
+ECE 171 Child, Family and Community Details 3

 Prerequisites: (none)

-EDU 265 Infant and Toddler Curriculum Details 3
+ECE 265 Infant and Toddler Curriculum Details 3

-Study of the skills necessary to provide high-quality care for infants and toddlers in the educational setting.
+Study of the skills necessary to provide high-quality care for infants and toddlers n the educational setting.
 Current theories, research, and standards for teacher preparation will be measured.
 Appropriate caregiving and educational techniques, along with curriculum methods for groups of young children will be introduced.

 Prerequisites: (none)

-EDU 215 Observation & Assessment in EC Details 3
+ECE 215 Observation & Assessment in EC Details 3

-Students will learn the methods of authentic, alternative classroom based assessment with young children.
-Opportunity given to gain knowledge and skills to observe, interpret and use information to respond to and support children's learning and development.
+Students will learn the methods of authentic, alternative classroom-based assessment with young children.
+Opportunity given to gain knowledge and skills to observe, interpret and use information to respond to and support children’s learning and development.
 Typical and atypical children will be studied and evaluated.
 Child observation is required.

 Prerequisites: EDU 102 or EDU 202 or consent of department

-EDU 260 Curriculum for Early Childhood Programs Details 3
+ECE 260 Curriculum for Early Childhood Programs Details 3

-Philosophy, principles and methods for planning and implementing an educationally and developmentally age appropriate program for young children from infancy through eight years of age.
-Students will develop effective approaches to promote learning and assessment, family and community relationships and creative interdisciplinary environments.
+Philosophy, principles, and methods for planning and implementing an educationally and developmentally age-appropriate program for young children from infancy through eight years of age.
+Students will develop effective approaches to promote learning and assessment, family and community relationships, and creative interdisciplinary environments.

 Prerequisites: EDU 102 or EDU 202 or consent of department